How to Prepare for the Holiday Season (Part 2): Using Technology to Create One-to-One Communication

 With that level of personal disclosure comes customer expectations to receive tailored recommendations and customized, high-quality user experiences.

-1-to-1 communication has become so expected that nearly 75% of online consumers report frustration when brands don’t deliver content that aligns with their interests.
+One-to-one communication has become so expected that nearly 75% of online consumers report frustration when brands don’t deliver content that aligns with their interests.

 The problem lies in finding the resources and capabilities to act on that data at scale.